-Membership Coordinators in the United States can expect only a modest salary, with average pay of just $38K per year.
-Residence and years of experience each impact pay for this group, with the former having the largest influence.
-Most Membership Coordinators like their work and job satisfaction is high.
-A fair number enjoy medical while more than half get dental coverage.
-Vision coverage is also available to more than half.
-The vast majority of Membership Coordinators (87 percent) who responded to the survey are women.
+Membership Coordinators in the United States can expect only a modest salary, with average pay of just $39K annually.
+Geographic location is the biggest factor affecting pay for this group, followed by career duration.
+A strong majority enjoy medical while the greater part get dental coverage.
+Vision coverage is also available to slightly more than half.
+Most Membership Coordinators report high levels of job satisfaction.
+Women make up the vast majority of Membership Coordinators (84 percent) who answered the questionnaire.

 Job Description for Membership Coordinator

 There are many types of organizations that operate on a membership model, such as unions, fitness clubs, and country clubs.
 Without a stable base of active members and a steady influx of new members, it is often difficult for such organizations to function.
 Membership coordinators supervise new member recruitment, help ensure existing members are satisfied, and address members' concerns to make sure their experience as members is profitable to all interested parties.
 The membership coordinator works to organize membership expansion through means such as advertising and recruitment drives.
 They also meet with existing members to help maintain their satisfaction with the organization.
 Additionally, they are often responsible for maintaining paperwork, finances, and other duties relevant to membership.Read More...